Lawsuit: Kroger manager drove employee to suicide

 As part of the alleged bullying, Seyfried's boss "mocked and humiliated" him for wearing a mask — in line with the company's pandemic policies — as well as for his political beliefs, the suit states.

+"There is absolutely nothing else indicative that Evan had any issues with mental illness, no history of any issues whatsoever," said LiPuma.
+"And every single complaint that led up to that fateful day was solely attributable to those garish stories in conduct from that location."

-WCPO reached out to a company spokesperson Monday afternoon but did not immediately hear back.
+WCPO reached out to a Kroger spokesperson Monday afternoon but did not hear back.

-The lawsuit seeks a jury trial on multiple claims against the company and two named managers including wrongful death; conspiracy; intentional infliction of emotional distress; negligent infliction of emotional distress; invasion of privacy; sexual harassment and reckless, willful and wanton conduct, among others.
+The lawsuit seeks a jury trial on multiple claims against the company and two named managers including wrongful death; conspiracy; intentional infliction of emotional distress; negligent infliction of emotional distress; invasion of privacy; sexual harassment, and reckless, willful and wanton conduct, among others.

+"We also have so many questions, knowing that Evan attempted to blow the whistle to say 'these are the people supposed to protect me, I'm trying to put you on notice,'" said LiPuma.